The tables of contents and abstracts of all issues starting with volume 38 (2011) onwards are available on the present website.

 The contents of the journal are indexed and abstracted in Social Sciences Citation Index, Web of Science, Information Science Abstracts, INSPEC, Library and Information Science Abstracts (LISA), Library, Information Science & Technology Abstracts (EBSCO), Library Literature and Information Science (Wilson), PASCAL, Referativnyi Zhurnal Informatika, and Sociological Abstracts.
 ISI impact factor for 2014 was 0.448, and corresponding 5-year impact factor was 0.485.

 Knowledge Organization publishes original research articles that: (1) clarify theoretical foundations (general ordering theory, philosophical foundations of knowledge and its artifacts, theoretical bases of classification, data analysis and reduction); (2) describe practical operations associated with indexing and classification, as well as applications of classification systems and thesauri, manual and machine indexing; (3) trace the history of knowledge organization; (4) discuss questions of education and training in classification; and (5) problems of terminology in general and with respect to special fields.

-Melodie Joy Fox (University of Wisconsin, Milwaukee, USA)
+Melodie Joy Fox (Bryant and Stratton College, Milwaukee, USA)

 Most papers are published within 6 months after submission.

 Subscriptions and advertising

 All ISKO members receive paper and electronic copies of Knowledge Organization (see

 the Join ISKO page for details on how to become

 a member of ISKO).
 All subscription inquiries by non-members, and all